LaurieLBaker/DSCA_data_visualisation_in_r/README.md

 **Pre requisite summary**

-Introduction to R. R and RStudio.
+Students should have completed the course Introduction to R. A recent version of R and RStudio.
 Packages: tidyverse, gapminder, leaflet.

-**Order of material list**
-1. There is a pdf copy of the the ggplot2 and leaflet course slides in the folder slides.
-2. The exercises folder included the accompanying exercises for ggplot2.
-Leaflet exercises are still being prepared.

 **Acknowledgements**